anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 The we use the [join](https://clojuredocs.org/clojure.core/map) function from the clojure.string namespace, which takes 2 or 3 parameters.
-We here the 3 parameter option, where we provide the separator for the function.
+Here we have the 3 parameter option, where we provide the separator for the function.
 With this option it joins each item on a collection to single string and writes the separator in the between each item.